 Reporting into the Chief Migration Hacker, this role encompasses two primary responsibilities:

 - Product delivery (both development and shipment), and

-- Scripting and automation support for clients undergoing migrations planning and execution initiatives.
+- Scripting and automation support for migration partners undergoing migrations planning and execution initiatives.

 We are looking for candidates in both network engineering, full-stack development and front-end development at various seniority levels.

-- Work with customers and partners on implementing Tidal Migrations solutions
+- Work with migration partners on implementing Tidal Migrations solutions

 - Provide product feedback and insight to the product team (you’ll be interfacing with Tidal developers just as much as customer IT teams)

 - Architect, (sometimes implement) and test features across our stack.

 - Have a good eye for design; help dream up solutions to user problems that astonish and delight.

 - Address user feedback and propose updates to our product/website.